mozilla-services/socorro/docs/development/glossary/index.rst

 minidump_stackwalk program are stored.
 The actual files are stored with a .jsonz extension.

+**Priority job**: A reprocessing request (see ``Reprocessing``) that has higher priority.
+The order of processing is: Priority, Standard, Reprocess, Priority.
+One crash from each at a time.
+Then it reverses the order and goes through those four again.
+And reverses again.
+Rinse and repeat.

 **Processor**: the Socorro application in charge of applying minidump_stackwalk to queued jobs.
 See :ref:`processor-chapter`